 Lycoris x houdyshelii 'Golden Panda' is our first clonally propagated selection of the wonderful Chinese surprise lily.
 Lycoris 'Golden Panda' emerges sans foliage in early September with 20" tall stalks ending in a large frilly flower, composed of narrow striped petals with a dark yellow center surrounded by a lighter yellow border.
 Like other sex organs, the stigma tips take on a dark pink tinge as they age.
 The foliage follows the flowers in late October and remains green until spring.
 Some sunlight when the foliage is green is essential for good growth and flowering.
 Our supplies are limited and this will not be offered again for several years.

 I was at the garden of Texas plantsman Greg Grant when I first saw the peppermint surprise lily.
 I had grown lots of surprise lilies, but nothing like Lycoris incarnata.
 The Chinese Lycoris incarnata, from Yunnan and Hubei Provinces, produces 20" tall stalks in August with 6-9 frilly white flowers that have a red stripe down the center of each petal.
 Even before the buds open, Lycoris incarnata is truly superb...vaguely reminiscent of a miniature, lacy "milk-and-wine" crinum lily.
 To flower well, Lycoris incarnata seems to need a dry period during summer months.
+The foliage on Lycoris incarnata doesn't emerge until late winter, making it quite adaptable to much colder climates than the surprise lilies with fall-emerging foliage.

 Originating from the Jiangsu and Anhui Provinces of China, Lycoris longituba most closely resembles a dwarf formosa lily, except without the foliage-clothed stalk.
 A 30" tall flowering stalk arises in August, topped with large clusters of pure white lily-like flowers.
 The glaucous foliage of Lycoris longituba emerges in late winter/early spring and goes dormant in late spring/early summer.
 For us, the long tubed surprise lily has proven to be one of the most winter hardy of all lycoris species and particularly easy to grow.